How To Customize Content Display In Drupal? A Complete Guide To Display Modes

 Form Mode

 The functionalities of form mode will not always be accessible immediately through the user interface.
-Programmatically implementing for node shapes is something that is required if it is to be done at all.
+Programmatically implementing node shapes is something that is required if it is to be done at all.

-Form mode manager and form mode control are two donated modules that can be used if you want some simple user interface (UI) choices when working with form mode.
+Form Mode Manager and Form Mode Control are two donated modules that can be used if you want some simple user interface (UI) choices when working with form mode.

 Form mode Manager